Apple has decided to up its game, but is it too late for them and the icloud brand, or is it only the users who will suffer?

 Apple may have the technical chops to tighten up security, but it can't (probably) remediate the intrinsic risk in using cloud services, no matter how convenient cloud service may be.
 Let's see if this changes the public's opinion of cloud backup over all, which has until now been on the rise.

 Bell Labs, once dominant innovators in the field of technology has long since fallen from glory.
 Their old research center, where many of their inventions took shape (including the touch-tone telephone!) has been vacant since 2007.
-Now, it looks like the historical building is finding new life.

 As far back as the 1930s, the site was a research center for AT&T. The scientists who toiled here were pioneers in developing the transistor, cellphones, touch-tone dialing and fiber optic communications, amassing seven Nobel Prizes.